What is an Emission Zone?

 Personal cars

-Examples of which vehicles are allowed access to various Emission Zones can be found here for LEZs in Scotland and the London ULEZ.
+Examples of which vehicles are allowed access to various Emission Zones can be found here for LEZs in Scotland, Bristol City Council's CAZ and the London ULEZ.

 Local concessions may be made for motorists already living within a designated Emission Zone although this can vary by scheme.
 Emergency service vehicles and certain other categories of vehicle use are also exempt.